math280h/loghandler/README.md

         "hosts": ["https://your-es-host.com:9243"],
         "ssl": True,
         "verify_certs": True,
-        "index": "your-index",  # Index will be created if it doesn't exist "api_key": ("your-api-key-id", "your-api-key-secret")
+        "refresh": "wait_for",  # Must be either "true", "false" or "wait_for" "index": "your-index",  # Index will be created if it doesn't exist "api_key": ("your-api-key-id", "your-api-key-secret")
     }